metomi/rose/sphinx/api/configuration/metadata.rst

      the namespace ``namelist/var_minimise``.
 If a namespace is defined for a section, it will become the default for all the settings in that section.

-     The namespace is used by the config editor to group settings, so that they can be placed in different pages.
+     The namespace is used by :ref:`command-rose-config-edit` to group settings, so that they can be placed in different pages.
 A namespace for a section will become the default for all the settings in that section.

      .. note::
         You should not assign namespaces to variables in duplicate sections.